 Tobacco Bay Beach has a beachside restaurant and bar, offering burgers, hot dogs and wings along with cocktails, beer, and soda.

-During high season, nighttime events including the Bonfire and Bohemia beach party, are held after sunset.
-Check the Tobacco Bay events calendar for dates and details.
+During high season, nighttime events including the Bonfire and Bohemia beach party, are often held after sunset.

 Tobacco Bay Beach, 9 Coots Pond Rd., St. George’s, Bermuda.
 Open every day 10 AM to 5 PM.

 21. Explore a shipwreck

 Whether or not you believe in the legend of the Bermuda Triangle, the waters around Bermuda certainly are the resting place for a large number of doomed ships.
 More than 300 shipwrecks lie in the waters surrounding Bermuda, with 20 of them close to the shoreline.

 You can explore some of these shipwrecks while visiting Bermuda on a SCUBA dive or even just with a snorkel set!
 Most are only accessible by boat.
 However, the wreck of the Pollockshields is close enough to Elbow Beach in Paget Parish that it can be reached from the shore by a strong swimmer.
 Be warned that the waters can be rough.
 Ammunition that was loaded on the British ship when it hit a coral reef during a hurricane in 1915 litters the sea floor.

 If you’re looking for a safer way to explore a shipwreck off Bermuda, a snorkeling tour by boat with an experienced guide is the way to go!
 The Constellation and Montana shipwrecks are very popular snorkeling sites.
 The two wrecks are close to each other and are also home to abundant coral and fish species.